mixdown/states/README.md

 states
 ======

-A simple plugin for working with US states.
+A simple library and mixdown plugin for working with US states.